An official army family and MWR Site

 1. Remove the cream cheese from the refrigerator.
 Open the packaging and chop the cream cheese into squares.
 They will stick to each other but this still makes it faster and easier than trying to incorporate the whole block.

-2. Pour the beer into a measuring cup, letting the foam die down until three quarters of a cup is reached.
-Then pour the beer moderate-sized nonstick pot (b).
-Turn the stove top burner to medium and add the cream cheese and shred cheese.
+2. Pour the beer into a measuring cup, letting the foam evaporate until three quarters of a cup is reached.
+Then pour the beer into a moderate-sized nonstick pot (b).
+Turn the stove top burner to medium and add the cream cheese and shredded cheese.

 4. Pour the beer cheese into ramakins or small bowls (for individuals) or a large bowl (for sharing) and serve with choice of dipper(s).